Recycled materials reference guides

 Recycled materials in ancillary infrastructure

-The guide provides a summary of current industry standards, specifications and documents from the Department of Transport (DoT), Rail Transport Operators (RTOs) in Victoria and Australian standards that support the use of recycled materials in ancillary transport infrastructure.
+The guide provides a summary of current industry standards, specifications and documents from the Department of Transport and Planning (DTP), Rail Transport Operators (RTOs) in Victoria and Australian standards that support the use of recycled materials in ancillary transport infrastructure.

 Ancillary infrastructure applications are those considered non-service or non-safety critical in the context of rail and road infrastructure.